NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Blink Drake.md

     desc: "`pf2:r`  "

   - name: "Reactive Blink"
-    desc: "`pf2:r` (arcane,teleportation) **Trigger** The blink drake is targeted by an attack\n**Effect** The drake shimmers and blinks away.
-It increases its resistance to all damage except force from _Blink_ against the triggering attack from 8 to 24.
+    desc: "`pf2:r` (arcane,teleportation) **Trigger** The blink drake is targeted by an attack\n* * *\n\n**Effect** The drake shimmers and blinks away.
+It increases its resistance to all damage except force from _[[Spells/Flicker|Blink]]_ against the triggering attack from 8 to 24.
 After the attack is resolved, the drake then teleports to an open space within 10 feet."

   - name: "Warpblood"
-    desc: "`pf2:0` (arcane,force,teleportation) **Frequency** once per round\n**Trigger** The drake takes slashing, piercing, or persistent bleed damage.\n**Effect** Uncontrolled teleportation magic attempts to transpose things in unpredictable ways as it escapes the drake.
+    desc: "`pf2:0` (arcane,force,teleportation) **Frequency** once per round\n\n**Trigger** The drake takes slashing, piercing, or persistent bleed damage.\n* * *\n\n**Effect** Uncontrolled teleportation magic attempts to transpose things in unpredictable ways as it escapes the drake.
 Every creature adjacent to the drake must attempt a DC 27 Reflex check save against 2d6 force damage.
 A creature that critically fails this save is teleported 10 feet in a random direction (similarly to the effects of Sustaining a blink spell)."

 attacks:
   - name: ""